See MapTrack in action

 • Clear asset ID visible on equipment

-Summary: Tough labelling improves tracking accuracy throughout the plant.
+Summary: Tough labelling improves tracking accuracy throughout the plant, ensuring assets are easily identifiable and properly managed.

 2. Implement Digital Check-In/Check-Out for Field Tools